-Person-Centred
+Person-Centered

-To provide assurance regarding participation, patient and service users' rights and feedback:
+To provide assurance regarding participation, patient and service users' rights, experience and feedback:

-- To provide assurance that there are effective systems and processes in place across NHS Orkney and in the functions delegated to the Integration Joint Board to support participation with patients, service users, carers and communities, to comply with participation standards and the Patient Rights (Scotland) Act 2011 generally and specifically within the context of service redesign. - To monitor complaints response performance on behalf of the Board of NHS Orkney and the Integration Joint Board for functions delegated, and promote positive complaints handling including learning from complaints and feedback. - To provide assurance that there are effective system and governance processes in place across all areas of patient and service user's rights, wellbeing and feedback.
+- There are effective systems and processes in place across NHS Orkney and in the functions delegated to the Integration Joint Board to support participation with patients, service users, carers and communities, to comply with participation standards and the Patient Rights (Scotland) Act 2011 generally and specifically within the context of service redesign. - To monitor complaints response performance on behalf of the Board of NHS Orkney and the Integration Joint Board for functions delegated and promote positive complaints handling including learning from complaints and feedback. - To provide assurance that there are effective system and governance processes in place across all areas of patient and service user's rights, wellbeing and feedback. - To provide assurance that there are effective system and governance processes in place across Infection, Prevention and Control.